-As the war continues and new sanctions are introduced, the overall impact remains fluid.
-Since the impact also largely depends on the nature of an entity's business, any potential impact has not been illustrated in these consolidated financial statements.
-Instead, entities that are considering the impact of the war in their financial statements may refer to our publication Accounting considerations for the war in Ukraine Updated March 2022.
+Since the impact largely depends on the nature and location of an entity's business, any potential impact has not been illustrated in these consolidated financial statements.
+Entities may refer to our publication Applying IFRS: Accounting considerations for the war in Ukraine (Updated March 2022) which provides a reminder of relevant accounting requirements that should be considered when addressing the financial effects of geopolitical concerns in the preparation of IFRS financial statements.